lineality/definition_behavior_studies/README.md

 Goal-Articulation is a skill/task that famously can go awry, from genie-in-the-lamp 'wished for the wrong thing over and over' stories to Dumbledore's "The trouble is, humans do have a knack of choosing precisely those things that are worst for them," to the general sun-moth-cargo-cult-fireworks-delight behavior of essentially worshiping the last-largest explosion, believing that it has caused and created everything, and that it is the only way to run everything: not the best administrative strategy for managing project areas, but it seems to be at least a mammalian stubbornly default perception.

-To be a bit more concrete, the vague abstractions of 'power and greatness' tend to follow a Heike-Monogatari cycle, which arguably is also the plot of one of the oldest known stories of Gilgamesh: a strong-man picks the wrong goal, gets really pumped up believing they 'solved the universe', and then everything falls apart because they were clearly stupid, disconnected from reality, delusional, and their actions had real consequences that they were too short sighted and unskilled to understand.
+To be a bit more concrete, the vague abstractions of 'power and greatness' tend to follow a Heike-Monogatari cycle, which arguably is also the plot of one of the oldest known stories, Gilgamesh: a strong-man picks the wrong goal, gets really pumped up believing they 'solved the universe' (being fooled by illusions, tricked by misunderstanding causality based on reified entertainment stimulation in the short term) and in the long term everything falls apart because they were wrong, disconnected from reality, delusional, and their actions had real consequences that they were too short sighted, unskilled to understand.

 1. blunt event misrepresentation: moth to a flame
 2. nihilism, disinformation